monk-io/docs/docs/lifecycle/running-templates-cluster.md

 ### Orchestration

-Monk will pick the least busy machine in the cluster tagged with `mytag` tag and put MongoDB there.
-There is no way to instruct Monk to put particular containers on particular machines yet.
+MonkOS will pick the least busy machine in the cluster tagged with `mytag` tag and put MongoDB there.
+There is no way to instruct MonkOS to put particular containers on particular machines yet.

 ### Auto-recovery

-Monk will restart crashed containers on the same instance they were occupying previously.
+MonkOS will restart crashed containers on the same instance they were occupying previously.

-In case of instance outage, Monk will re-provision the same type of instance and re-create the containers that were affected by the outage.
+In case of instance outage, MonkOS will re-provision the same type of instance and re-create the containers that were affected by the outage.
 During this process, containers will be distributed across healthy instances for the time it takes to re-provision the missing instance.

 ## Running more than one instance of a Kit
 Currently there are two ways to run multiple copies of one Kit in a single cluster.
 They are described below.